Doug Chin

-Douglas S. Chin (born July 21, 1966) is an American attorney and politician who served as the 14th Lieutenant Governor of Hawaii from February to December 2018.
+Douglas Shih-Ging Chin (born July 21, 1966) is an American attorney and politician who served as the 14th Lieutenant Governor of Hawaii from February to December 2018.
 A member of the Democratic Party, Chin previously was the 14th Attorney General of Hawaii.
 On December 18, 2017, Chin announced his intent to run for the U.S. House of Representatives.
 In February 2018, Chin became Lieutenant Governor of Hawaii after the resignation of Shan Tsutsui and after two others in the line of succession declined the office.
-In August 2018, he lost the Congressional seat's Democratic nomination to Ed Case.
+In August 2018, he lost the congressional seat's Democratic nomination to Ed Case.

 Early life and education

 Douglas S. Chin was born in Seattle to Chinese immigrant parents, his mother a librarian, and his father a civil engineer.
 He grew up studying violin and piano.
 He earned a Bachelor of Arts in English from Stanford University and his Juris Doctor from the William S. Richardson School of Law at the University of Hawaiʻi at Mānoa.